Our Research Mission and Goals

 Undergraduate and Graduate Student Research

-Many psychology undergraduates who are introduced to one of these research areas in the classroom further extend their experience by enrolling in directed readings, participating in independent research, or volunteering as a research assistant with faculty.
-Through collaborations with faculty members, many students additionally conduct departmental Honors thesis projects, present their research at scholarly conferences, and serve as co-authors on peer-reviewed journal article publications
+We introduce Psychological Sciences undergraduates to these research areas in the classroom.
+They then extend their experience by enrolling in directed readings, participating in independent research, or volunteering as a research assistant.
+Some students additionally conduct departmental Honors projects.
+Others present their research at conferences, or are co-authors on peer-reviewed journal publications.

 Students in our M.A. program become involved in research early in their graduate career.
-These students work closely with faculty mentors in developing both independent and collaborative research projects in which they develop, improve, and hone their research, grant writing, and scholarly skills.
-The amount and quality of work our M.A. students achieve is impressive, as evidenced by the highly selective programs many of them are admitted into and choose for their subsequent doctoral work after graduation.
+These students work closely with faculty mentors to develop research projects to develop their research, grant writing, and scholarly skills.
+The amount and quality of work our M.A. students achieve is impressive.
+Many go on to highly selective doctoral programs after graduation.